theozmz/theozmz.github.io/_pages/about.md

 ---

 ## Welcome to my homepage!
 Hi!
 I am a Master student in the [School of Computing and Data Science](https://www.cds.hku.hk/) at [the University of Hong Kong](https://www.hku.hk/).
-Before that, I received my Bachelor's degree in the [School of Computing Science and Technology](https://cs.tongji.edu.cn/) at [Tongji University](https://www.tongji.edu.cn/).
+Before that, I received my Bachelor's degree in the [School of Computer Science and Technology](https://cs.tongji.edu.cn/) at [Tongji University](https://www.tongji.edu.cn/).
 My research interest lies in machine learning, RAG, and inference optimization.

 [CV](/cv) [Posts](/year-archive/)